Thursday, November 24, 2016

 (cue monologue)

 I love being involved in robust discussion and often encounter online bullies and those hurt by them.
-As a primary school chaplain by day, I can’t help pulling out my resilience flashcards when I get online.
+As a well-being worker, I can’t help pulling out my resilience flashcards when I get online.
 Treating each-other with kindness lets everyone have more fun on the playground!
 Social environments involve a personal commitment to caring for others not just yourself.

 As a Christian it should be our personal mission to treat others as Jesus would treat them.
 Pull out all the grace stops!
 Let them have a full dose of God’s love and mercy.
 That should keep you constrained while sharing your views.